choyondas/food-delivery-assignment-11/README.md

-# HEALTH CARE HOSPITAL
+# FAST FOOD DELEVERY WEB

-Click [here](https://clinic-authentication.web.app/) to go to LIVE SITE.
+Click [here](https://fir-first-project-395f1.web.app/) to go to LIVE SITE.

 ### Description:
-- This is an Smart Hospital.
+- This is an Smart FAST FOOD app.
-- People can know recent news about our hospital.
+- people can buy buy food and get it in short min.
-- they can see our specilize doctor and be familier with them.
+- to see food details people needs to sign in .
-- they can book hospital seat online.
+- after sign in they can order food and place order.
-- To see details information they have to login our website.
+- after login login page will redirect to the details page.